 If you’re not using WordPress and you’re not a technical person, you may need to get a professional to help you out.

 The word “credibility” is the ability to inspire belief or trust in other people.
 Just like reputation, credibility isn’t what you say about yourself, but how other people perceive you.
 Credibility matters – don’t ignore it.

 Whatever you do online, recognize that it can’t all be about making a quick buck at the expense of your reputation and principles.
 Instead, use every opportunity to help others.

-I can’t give you an explicit checklist of things to do to increase your personal credibility.
+I can’t give you an explicit checklist of things to do, to increase your personal credibility.
 No one can, really.
-But over the years, being transparent and giving away plenty of valuable resources for free have both been instrumental to my success.
+But, over the years, being transparent and giving away plenty of valuable resources for free have both been instrumental in my success.

-Fortunately, the more credible you’re, the more money you’re likely to make.
+Fortunately, the more credible you are, the more money you’re likely to make.
 A research study by Consumer Web Watch found that 4 out of 5 users say that being able to trust the information they read on a website is important.

 In a nutshell, you don’t buy from people you don’t trust, do you?

 A credible site does the following: